qiuxintao101/cobra/docs/detail.rst

   Produced in rule ``analyzeTF``.
 Various diagnostic plots for the differential accessibility TFBS analysis for the real data.

 Details
   See the description of the file ``{comparisonType}.diagnosticPlots.peaks.pdf`` in the ``PEAKS`` folder, which has an identical structure.
-Here, the second last page shows two density plots of the log2 fold-changes for the specific pairwise comparson that *diffTF* run for, one for the peak log2 fold-changes (independent of any TF) and one for the TF-specific one (i.e., across all TFBS from the subset of peaks with a TFBS for this TF).
+Here, the second last page shows two density plots of the log2 fold-changes for the specific pairwise comparson that *CoBRA* run for, one for the peak log2 fold-changes (independent of any TF) and one for the TF-specific one (i.e., across all TFBS from the subset of peaks with a TFBS for this TF).
 The last page shows the same but in a cumulative representation.

 FILE ``{TF}.{comparisonType}.permutationResults.rds``